Free custom wedding timeline that you can create online in a few minutes and nobody will believe it was free!

 Schedule Time to Eat

 It’s important to remember to take time for you and your significant other to eat.
-With all of the dances, people coming to congratulate you and speeches, it can be easy to forget to eat.
+With all of the dances, people coming to congratulate you, and speeches, it can be easy to forget to eat.
 However, it’s super important that you get to enjoy the food too!
 Try to schedule your meal as soon as you get to the table, or if you want, you can eat between the ceremony and reception privately to ensure you’re not going to get hungry!
+Some people choose to eat before they arrive so that they are not hungry.
+This is your big day.
+Do whatever works for you.

 Talk Everything Over with Your Vendors